 - Peel the quinces using a sturdy potato peeler, again retain the peel and put it in the saucepan

-- Pour the water into the saucepan and bring it to the boil, reduce to a simmer (don’t cover, you want it to reduce) and continue to cook for about 45 minutes to an hour.
+- Pour the water into the saucepan and bring it to the boil, reduce to a very gentle simmer (don’t cover, you want it to reduce) and continue to cook for about 45 minutes to an hour.

 - Meanwhile excavate any bits of core which have strayed into the flesh – they will have the texture of bits of chipped bone!